julius-boettger/software-list/README.md

 - [ente Authenticator](https://github.com/ente-io/auth): 2FA with end-to-end encrypted cloud backups and web access

 # Linux
-> The following software is only available for Linux-based operating systems.
+> The following software is available for Linux-based (and possibly other [Unix-like](https://en.wikipedia.org/wiki/Unix-like)) operating systems
-- [NixOS](https://github.com/NixOS/nixpkgs): Linux-based immutable operating system
+- [NixOS](https://github.com/NixOS/nixpkgs): Linux-based immutable and declaratively configured operating system
 - [keyd](https://github.com/rvaiya/keyd): Key remapping daemon
 	- very useful for European folks who are used to `Ctrl+Alt` doing the same thing as `AltGr`, which is not the default on Linux, but can be configured to work like that with this program
 - [SDDM](https://github.com/sddm/sddm): Display manager / login screen